eloisebarrow/decoding_code/README.md

 **ERROR**: Couldn't add favorites initially, received errors related to an initial typo "fafe" which was corrected but continued to persist.
 Deleted and rebuilt backend but files still had references to typo "fafe".

 **RESOLUTION**: Rails created "fafe" internally during scaffolding - it read 'fafe' as singular for 'Faves'.
 Manually added to Users model: ```class_name: "Fave"```

+**ERROR**: State would not recognize current user's ID in newCardFormData without refreshing the page, then would hold onto it after logout until refresh.
+This prevented logged in users from being able to create cards.

+**RESOLUTION**: Added a conditional to handleLogin and handleRegister to check if there's a current user - if there is, I set state of newCardFormData.user_id to current user's ID.
+On logout, I reset state of newCardFormData.user_id to null.